menu

 Overview

 Olin is a tiny city located in the state of Iowa.
 With a population of 661 people and just one neighborhood, Olin is the 383rd largest community in Iowa.
-Olin has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Olin was built prior to World War II, making it one of the older and more historic cities in the country.

 Occupations and Workforce